There are many who say that love is the universal language.

 There's no question that there are tensions in A Universal Language, partly because at least a couple of the comics are a tad more risque' and partly because it takes a little bit for the comics to fully integrate that, much like is true in the United States, what's good for one area of Israel isn't necessarily good for another.

-Unquestionably my favorite film from the 2014 Wet Your Pants Comedy Film Festival in Indianapolis and the first feature documentary to play the festival, A Universal Language is an intelligent, funny, emotionally honest, and remarkably funny film that provides insight into the comics and the world in which they find themselves.
+Unquestionably my favorite film from the 2014 Wet Your Pants Comedy Film Festival in Indianapolis and the first feature documentary to play the festival, A Universal Language is an intelligent, emotionally honest, and remarkably funny film that provides insight into the comics and the world in which they find themselves.

 © Written by Richard Propes